The Nibelungen Saga:

 An army of merited and self-appointed experts has been attempting to

-out the historical core of such literary renditions.
-However, all these
+take out the historical core of such literary renditions.
+However, all

 'adaptation on adaptation'.

-In 1931 Prof Aloys Schröfl submitted that the second part of
+In 1931 Prof. Aloys Schröfl submitted that the

-be the right sequel of the first (Sigfrid’s life and death), because
+Downfall), cannot be the right sequel of the first (Sigfrid’s life and

 second one appears initiated by Pil(i)grim